-Foremost among those issues was definitely the XZ2 range's slightly dated aesthetic, with comparatively large top and bottom bezels, as well as slightly chunky profile.
+Foremost among those issues was definitely the XZ2 range's slightly dated aesthetic, with comparatively large top and bottom bezels, as well as chunky profile.
 If the XZ3 could address this while maintaining its top-rate technical hardware package, then I feel Sony could definitely have taken another step forward to delivering a top-table Android flagship.

 Sony Xperia XZ3 review: price, colours, and availability

 The Sony Xperia XZ3 is available in black, white, silver, red and green colourways.

 The Sony Xperia XZ3 is available to order now from Sony's online store (opens in new tab).

 The Sony Xperia XZ3 costs £699 SIM-free and is available from a wide range of operators and retailers.
 For example, the Sony Xperia XZ3 is available through Three via Carphone Warehouse (opens in new tab) for £29.99 up front and then £38 over 24 months for a contact that includes 30GB of data, 1000 minutes, and unlimited texts.

 Sony Xperia XZ3 review: design and build

 Pleasingly the Sony Xperia XZ3 has had a total redesign, with a tall new 18:9 form factor, Samsung-style curved display, and lush new 3mm aluminium frame.
 This feels very premium in the hand and has a pleasingly dense presence when in use, which is something I personally like to see in my phones.